Surface Tension of Liquid in Chemistry

 Since the length of the film in contact with the ware l on each side.
 Thus the total length = 2l.

 So the work required to increase the interfacial area

 = (γ × 2l) × x = γ × 2(l × x)

 where ΔA = increase of the surface area of the film on both sides.

-Thus W = surface energy associated with the area ΔA.
+Thus W = measurement of the surface energy or tension of liquids or water associated with the area ΔA.

-The amount of work or energy required to increase the surface area of the liquids by unity is defined as the surface tension of the liquid.
+The amount of work or energy required to increase the surface area of the liquids by unity is the measurement surface tension of the liquid.